anushapatil5/anushapatil5.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Glimpse into Anusha's life
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Anusha Patil.
+I came to New York in 2019 to pursue a Masters degree in Data Science at NYU Center for Data Science.
+I have a strong background in Electronics and Communication Engineering and keen interest in Computer Science principles and this multi-disciplinary education has led me to this career path.

 ### my history